moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/global-expansion.md

 ### Medical Allowance

-Up to ZAR 5,000 /month for a single employee or up to ZAR 8,500/month for the employee and legal dependents (not a flat amount).
-Team Members are required  to share proof of registration to the GitLab Total Rewards team (total-rewards@gitlab.com).
-If a team member has a change in cost, please ensure to email the new proof of cost and cover to the Total Rewards team and upload a copy to the GX1 platform.
+Team members receive up to ZAR 5,000 /month for a single employee or up to ZAR 8,500/month for the employee and legal dependents (not a flat amount).
+Team Members are required to share proof of registration to the GX1 (Global Expansion) portal.
+If a team member has a change in cost, please ensure to upload the new proof of cost and cover to the GX1 (Global Expansion) portal and send an email to `gx_employeeexperience@globalexpansion.com` cc'ing `total-rewards@gitlab.com` to advise the new proof has been uploaded so that this can be adjusted on the next available payroll.

+Once a year, Global Expansion may reach out to team members to complete an audit and request that team members upload proof of coverage and cost.

 ### Provident fund